Appeals to the valuation tribunal

 - You disagree with the decision of your appeal to the valuation office.

-Appeals need to be made in writing using the contact details below.
+Appeals need to be made via the valuation tribunal website linked above.

 The valuation tribunal, which is independent of both the valuation officer and Leicester City Council, will contact you to arrange a hearing and send you a leaflet to explain how the process works.
 The hearings are free however if a solicitor presents your case, you will need to pay their charges whether you are successful or not.